The golden afternoon light on the sunflowers…

 Charming Historic Farmhouse B&B

 In Giverny, we stayed in a wonderful B&B called La Dîme De Giverny (TripAdvisor reviews here).
 It’s a converted historic farmhouse that was recently voted one of the most beautiful hotels in France.
-Not only does it have incredibly beautiful and spacious grounds, it is very tastefully and wonderfully renovated, yet maintains many of the original building details throughout, such as original wood doors and windows that are full of character.
-There is even an ancient well in the courtyard.
+Not only does it have incredibly beautiful and spacious grounds, it’s very tastefully and wonderfully renovated, yet maintains many of the original building details throughout, such as original wood doors and windows that are full of character.
+There’s even an ancient well in the courtyard!

-Another thing I remember about our stay here is that it was the first time I tried the bath products from the amazing French brand Caudalie.
+It was at this B&B where I tried the bath products from the amazing French brand Caudalie for the first time.
 I loved their shower gel and shampoo so much that I asked to purchase several bottles of each from the hotel.
 I later found out that I can purchase refills on Amazon!

-The hotel is located only 5 minutes from Monet’s Garden, and just a few minutes walk to the main area of town, but far enough removed to be utterly serene and peaceful.
+The hotel is located only 5 minutes from Monet’s Garden by car, and just a few minutes walk to the main area of town, but far enough removed to be utterly serene and peaceful.

 Magical French Countryside Light

 Instead of visiting Monet’s Garden the afternoon of our arrival, we decided to rest at the hotel instead and enjoy the beautiful grounds before heading to dinner.
 The golden light that afternoon was so lovely, especially as it softly illuminated the stone building and the patch of sunflowers that we found.
 And although it was already September, I found some very fragrant lavender next to the building, along with some charming grape vines covering parts of the walls.

 Although the hotel was fully booked for that evening, we seemed to have the place to ourselves as we were able to arrange for an early check-in.
 It was a wonderful opportunity to explore and take some pictures of this beautiful and magical place!
 I felt truly immersed in the French countryside charm that inspired Monet for so long.

 From Historic Barn to Hotel & Wedding Venue